 At last, the Brits make it into the hit list of disasters and utterly outclass the competition for the award of “Customer, what Customer?”.

 All this impressive technology meant that the web pages were so big the customer had to wait several minutes just to get the home page started.
 Back then we were all still on dial-up connections running at 333 times slower than today’s average UK broadband connection.
 Unfortunately, Boo hadn’t noticed that.

 Needless to say, not enough people hung around to see the home page let alone actually buy anything.

 It’s astonishing that no one at Boo bothered to test how the site ran on their customer’s computers.

-Their financial ruin was sealed by a series of the most crazy business decisions imaginable like asking staff to put off holidays by offering them 1st Class flights and 5–star hotels.
-Eventually they went from Boo to bust!
+Their financial ruin was sealed by a series of the craziest business decisions imaginable like asking staff to put off holidays by offering them 1st Class flights and 5–star hotels.
+Eventually, they went from Boo to bust!

 LESSON: Take the time to understand your customer, their circumstances, what they want and how they want it presented.
 The simplest way to do this is to ask them.

 Total Spend $1 billion (in 1095 days or $913,242.01 per day!)

 Actually, this was a sensible idea, essentially an online grocery store which delivered to your door (a precursor to Wallmart.com and Tesco.com).
 What was less than sensible was that none of the senior executives or investors had any experience in the supermarket business.